 Example 5. (i) Facts.
 Employer receives a list billing premium quote with respect to Plan X, a QHP offered by Employer on a SHOP Exchange for health insurance coverage for each of Employer's four employees.
-For Employee L, age 20, the self-only premium is \$3,000 per year, and the family premium is \$8,000.
-For Employees M, N and O, each age 40, the self-only premium is \$5,000 per year and the family premium is \$10,000.
-The total self-only premium for the four employees is \$18,000 ( $3,000 + (3 \times 5,000)$ ).
-Employer calculates an employer-computed composite self-only rate of \$4,500 (\$18,000 / 4).
-Employer offers to make contributions such that each employee would need to pay \$2,000 of the premium for self-only coverage.
-Under this arrangement, Employer would contribute \$1,000 toward self-only coverage for L and \$3,000 toward self-only coverage for M, N, and O. In the event an employee elects family coverage, Employer would make the same contribution (\$1,000 for L or \$3,000 for M, N, or O) toward the family premium.
+For Employee L, age 20, the employee-only premium is \$3,000 per year, and the family premium is \$8,000.
+For Employees M, N and O, each age 40, the employee-only premium is \$5,000 per year and the family premium is \$10,000.
+The total employee-only premium for the four employees is \$18,000 (\$3,000 + (3 x 5,000)).
+Employer calculates an employer-computed composite employee-only rate of \$4,500 (\$18,000 / 4).
+Employer offers to make contributions such that each employee would need to pay \$2,000 of the premium for employee-only coverage.
+Under this arrangement, Employer would contribute \$1,000 toward employee-only coverage for L and \$3,000 toward employee-only coverage, Employer would make the same contribution (\$1,000 for L or \$3,000 for M, N, or O) toward the family premium.

 (ii) Conclusion.
-Employer satisfies the uniform percentage requirement because it offers and makes contributions based on an employer-calculated composite self-only rate such that, to receive self-only coverage, each employee must pay a uniform amount which is not more than 50% of the composite rate, and it allows employees to use the same employer contributions toward family coverage.
+Employer satisfies the uniform percentage requirement because it offers and makes contributions based on an employer-calculated composite employee-only rate such that, to receive employee-only coverage, each employee must pay a uniform amount which is not more than 50% of the composite rate, and it allows employees to use the same employer contributions toward family coverage.

 Example 6. (i) Facts.
-Same facts as Example 5, except that Employer calculates an employer-computed composite family rate of 9,500 (( $8,000 + 3 \times 10,000$ ) / 4) and requires each employee to pay 4,000 of the premium for family coverage.
+Same facts as Example 5, except that Employer calculates an employer-computed composite family rate of 9,500 (($8,000 + 3 \times 10,000$) / 4) and requires each employee to pay 4,000 of the premium for family coverage.

 (ii) Conclusion.
-Employer satisfies the uniform percentage requirement because it offers and makes contributions based on a calculated self-only and family rate such that, to receive either self-only or family coverage, each employee must pay a uniform amount which is not more than 50% of the composite rate for coverage of that tier.
+Employer satisfies the uniform percentage requirement because it offers and makes contributions based on a calculated employee-only and family rate such that, to receive either employee-only or family coverage, each employee must pay a uniform amount which is not more than 50% of the composite rate for coverage of that tier.

 Example 7. (i) Facts.
 Same facts as Example 5, except that Employer also receives a list billing premium quote from Plan Y with respect to a second QHP offered by Employer on a SHOP Exchange for each of Employer's 4 employees.
-Plan Y's quote for Employee L, age 20, is \$4,000 per year for self-only coverage or \$12,000 per year for family coverage.
-For Employees M, N and O, each age 40, the premium is \$7,000 per year for self-only coverage or \$15,000 per year for family coverage.
-The total self-only premium under Plan Y is \$25,000 (\$4,000 + (3 x 7,000)).
-The employercomputed composite self-only rate is \$6,250 (\$25,000 / 4).
+Plan Y's quote for Employee L, age 20, is \$4,000 per year for employee-only coverage or \$12,000 per year for family coverage.
+For Employees M, N and O, each age 40, the premium is \$7,000 per year for employee-only coverage or \$15,000 per year for family coverage.
+The total employee-only premium under Plan Y is \$25,000 (\$4,000 + (3 x 7,000)).
+The employer-computed composite employee-only rate is \$6,250 (\$25,000 / 4).
 Employer designates Plan X as the reference plan.
-Employer offers to make contributions based on the employercalculated composite premium for the reference QHP (Plan X) such that each employee has to contribute \$2,000 to receive self-only coverage through Plan X. Under this arrangement, Employer would contribute \$1,000 toward self-only coverage for L and \$3,000 toward self-only coverage for M, N, and O. In the event an employee elects family coverage through Plan X or either self-only or family coverage through Plan Y. Employer would make the same contributions (\$1,000 for L or \$3,000 for M, N, or O) toward that coverage.
+Employer offers to make contributions based on the employer-calculated composite premium for the reference QHP (Plan X) such that each employee has to contribute \$2,000 to receive employee-only coverage through Plan X. Under this arrangement, Employer would contribute \$1,000 toward employee-only coverage for L and \$3,000 toward employee-only coverage through Plan X.

+Plan X or either employee-only or family coverage through Plan Y, Employer would make the same contributions (\$1,000 for L or \$3,000 for M, N, or O) toward that coverage.